xelfia/XELF.Imaging/README.md

 * DDS reader does not exist.
 * PNG filter method 0 is only supported type `None`.

-# Install manually
+## Install manually

-* Copy project files into your local project folder.
+* Copy this project files into your local project folder.

-# Install via Package Manager
+## Install via Package Manager

 * Temporal `package.json` is containned for Package Manager.
   * For more informations ☛ [XELF.Hexelate.Shader](https://github.com/xelfia/XELF.Hexelate.Shader)